Strategic Vision for 2018

 - “The Organizations Capabilities” As the Northshore and Laplace facilities are close enough in location, if a shortage of staff occurs at one location, a member from the other location can travel.
 This is beneficial with our Medical Directors and any time away that they may take from the clinic will not take away from service delivery.
 Additionally, this allows for cross-training of some staff.

 - “Demographics of the Service Area” The demographics of this area remain consistent.
 We continue to have a significant number of patients who travel over an hour each way to attend treatment.
-Since the start of this program, travel hardships are nearly a thing of the past.
+Though Choices of Louisiana-Northshore alleviated some of the travel issues with the LaPlace location, individuals traveling from the most southern part of the state still have to drive long distances to seek services.

 Goals In Order of Priority